A roadsign at the stateline in the foreground welcomes vistors to Nevada with mountainous peaks in the background

 This company manufactures world-class modular homes throughout the western United States.
 Their precision-engineered structures are highly customizable and durable.

 Method Homes was founded in 2007 in Seattle, Washington.
-Creating healthy, ecofriendly, and high-quality buildings on a budget – for residential and commercial use – is one of its core values.
-Therefore, it makes use of sustainable materials and practices to manufacture all buildings.
+Creating healthy, eco-friendly, and high quality buildings on a budget – for residential and commercial use – is one of its core values.
+To live up to these values, it makes use of sustainable materials and practices to manufacture all buildings.

 Exterior view of a Method Homes' patio and drive